-Still, I did not want to compromise my devotion to Christ.
+Nevertheless, I did not want to compromise my devotion to Christ.
 Yoga was not for me.

-CHRISTIANS DO YOGA — HOLY YOGA
+CAN CHRISTIANS DO YOGA? — HOLY YOGA

 Then, I discovered Holy Yoga.
 This practice has greatly impacted my life and the lives of many others for their good and God’s glory.